Bugle 4038 – Every Mushroom Cloud…

 Wrong, as in not British, we've only had one British winner, Mo Farah, so far in the 10,000 meters.

-Wrong, because there haven't been a good story in the 200 metres last night, was won by Guliev from Azerbaijani now representing Turkey, a 27-year-old
+Wrong because there haven't been a good story in the 200 meters last night, it was won by Guliev from Azerbaijani now representing Turkey, a 27-year-old

 man

-from Azerbaijan with no particular story to tell, rather than Wade Van Liekirk, the new star of athletics, performing
+from Azerbaijan with no particular story to tell, rather than Wade van Niekirk, the new star of athletics performing

-a historic 200-400 double, or Isaac McQuila off his sick bed winning, or anything like that.
+a historic 200-400 double or Isaac McQuiler off his sick bed winning or anything like that.

-Wrong people winning, and above all, the wrongest of the wrong winners, Justin Gatlin, beating Usain Boltz in his final solo race.
+Wrong people winning and above all, the wrongest of the wrong winners, Justin Gatlin beating Usain Bolt in his final solo race.

-Bolt coming in third in a time that about five years ago he could have done, frankly, crawling on his arse,
+Bolt coming in third in a time that about five years ago he could have done frankly crawling on his ass

 he failed he served two bans for drug use dating back to the early days of his career and if there's one thing we in Britain can do it is hold a sporting grudge And we've not only held this sporting grudge, but we've held it after basically forgetting about it when we didn't boo him in 2012.

-Because the States have done very well in these championships but track and field seems to have slipped down the sporting ladder there.
+Because the States have done very well in these championships, but Track and Fielder seems to have slipped down the sporting ladder there.

 The shot put.

-You can imagine being good at like, oh, I could hit that ball at least once, or I'm sure I could catch that, or shoot that into a thing.
+You can imagine, like, you can imagine being good at, like, oh, I could hit that ball at least once, or I'm sure I could catch that, or shoot that into a thing.

 We now give you a quick bugle rundown of implausible excuses for failing drugs tests.

-The Thai Romanian wrestling star, that had gone really askew, tested positive for the band's steroids I'm acting like an animal, and now his must scandal, drugs which of course can lead to an increase in both sexual allergies and homesickness.
+The Thai Romanian wrestling star, that had gone really askew, tested positive for the banned steroids I'm acting like an animal, and now here's my scandal, drugs which, of course, can lead to an increase in both sexual allergies and homesickness.

 The way their bodies so obviously changed, that has to be suspicious.

-The Turkish shot putter Wapomaz Popay Bazalamazoglu claimed his in-competition spinach cans had been spiked with a steroid.
+The Turkish shot putter Wapomaz Popayo Bazalamazoglu claimed his in-competition spinach cans had been spiked with a steroid.

 I can't even read my own bullshit words now.

-Remember what I said before this show started, Hari?
+That's it.
+Remember what I said before this show started, Hari.

-Oh, yeah, in my head I was remembering the typing while he was talking.
+Oh, yeah, in my head, I was remembering the typing while he was talking.
+Wow.

-He claimed his in-competition spinach cans had been spiked with a steroid I Don't Want to Die Alone, the side effects of which include a fear of growing old in solitude.
+He claimed his in-competition spinach cans had been spiked with the steroid I Don't Want to Die Alone, the side effects of which include a fear of growing old in solitude.

 Amazing what people will do for glory.